Covid 19 coronavirus: Scammers worldwide targeting events in New Zealand post-lockdown

 Suspicious of the post, Buda checked to see if anyone had actually bought tickets for the event - no one had.

-Buda was suprised people would be fooled by the scammers and couldn't believe someone would even go to the effort.
+Buda was surprised people would be fooled by the scammers and couldn't believe someone would even go to the effort.

 The small venue in Wellington could only house a couple hundred people and it was unlikely the gig was going to be a sell-out, Buda said.